drupke/ifsfit/README.md

 Note that the IDL Astronomy User's Library ships with some Coyote routines, and IDLUTILS ships with the IDL Astronomy User's Library and MPFIT.
-However, it's not clear how well these libraries keep track of each other, so it may be preferable to download each package separately and delete the redundant routines that ship within other packages.
+However, it's not clear how well these libraries keep track of each other, so it is preferable to download each package separately and delete the redundant routines that ship within other packages.

 To fit stellar continua, templates are required.
 E.g., the population synthesis models from Gonzalez-Delgado et al. (2005, MNRAS, 357, 945)